 Tawnya Azar (Summer 2021 Funding Awardee) recently chaired a Digital Literary Culture panel at Northeast MLA 2022.
 A special collection or an edited book are planned.

-Jacqueline Burek (Spring 2022 Faculty Fellow) will present this summer (July 5, 2022) at her annual field conference, the International Medieval Congress at the University of Leeds (UK).
-The title of her talk is "Poeticising the Past in Robert Mannyng’s Chronicle."
+Jacqueline Burek (Spring 2022 Faculty Fellow) presented this summer (July 5, 2022) at her annual field conference, the International Medieval Congress at the University of Leeds (UK).
+The title of her talk was "Poeticising the Past in Robert Mannyng’s Chronicle."

-Michael Malouf (Fall 2021 Faculty Fellow) will present a paper entitled "Laws of Transition: Legalism and Environmental Justice in Petrocultural Time" at a conference, Petrocultures 2022: Transformations, in Stavanger, Norway (Aug 24-27, 2022).
+Michael Malouf (Fall 2021 Faculty Fellow) presented a paper entitled "Laws of Transition: Legalism and Environmental Justice in Petrocultural Time" at a conference, Petrocultures 2022: Transformations, in Stavanger, Norway (Aug 24-27, 2022).

 Brian Platt (Fall 2021 Faculty Fellow) gave an invited lecture, “Tomb Hunting and Antiquarian Thought in Early Modern Japan,” at Johns Hopkins University (March 14, 2022).